raml-org/raml-spec/versions/raml-10/raml-10.md

 ### Includes

 RAML processors MUST support the OPTIONAL **!include** tag, which specifies the inclusion of external files into the API specification.
-As it is a YAML tag, it starts with an exclamation point ("!").
-The location in an API specification where an !include tag may be used MUST be the value of a property, so the result of including the file specified by the !include tag is the value of that property.
+Being a YAML tag, the exclamation point ("!") prefix is required.
+In an API specification, the !include tag is located only in a property value position.
+The !include tag MUST be the value of a property, which assigns the contents of the file named by the !include tag to the value of the property.

-In the following example, the set of types to be used elsewhere in the RAML specification is retrieved from a file called myTypes.raml and used as the value of the types property in the RAML specification.
+In the following example, the set of types to be used in the API specification is retrieved from a file called myTypes.raml and used as the value of the types property.

 ```yaml
 #%RAML 1.0